AMITYEFET/GEMINIPLUS/README.md

 # Gemini+ 🚀

 An advanced Chrome Extension designed to supercharge your experience on **google.google.com**.
 This extension adds professional developer tools and UI enhancements to Gemini Chat and Gemini Canvas.
+Note: If your device is weak, it may not be able to run the plugin because it requires resources.
+Try running it and check the performance!

 ## ✨ Features